raymondngiam/CarND-Path-Planning-Project/README.md

 **Behavior Planning**
 For each of tracked car, based on the predicted Frenet d coordinate, we first identify whether the tracked car is

 a. on the same lane, or
- b. to the left, or
+a. to the left, or
- c. to the right
+a. to the right

 with respect to our vehicle.